Infinitesimal semi-invariant pictures and co-amalgamation

 In the remainder of Section \ref{sec:background}, we provide background material and references on $g$-vectors, cluster- and $\tau$-tilting theory, the (standard) wall-and-chamber structure of an algebra and semi-invariant pictures, tame hereditary algebras, and cluster-tilted algebras.

 In Section \ref{sec:stability}, we define the \emph{infinitesimal} (at some $v \in \RR^n$) and \emph{$v^\perp$-semi-invariant domains} (Definition \ref{def:infinitesimal stability}) for arbitrary finite dimensional algebras.
 As a special case of $v^\perp$-semi-invariant domains, we define \emph{regular semi-invariant domains} (Definition \ref{def:regular stability}) for tame hereditary and tame cluster-tilted algebras, taking $v$ to be the $g$-vector of the null root.
+The exceptional case of the Kronecker quiver requires special attention.
 Each of these notions defines a new wall-and-chamber structure.
 We then prove our first main theorem:

-\begin{customthm}{A}[Theorem \ref{thmA}] Let $\Lambda$ be an arbitrary finite dimensional algebra and let $n$ be the number of (isoclasses of) simple $\Lambda$-modules.
+\begin{customthm}{A}[Theorem \ref{thmA} and Proposition~\ref{prop:nullPics}] Let $\Lambda$ be an arbitrary finite dimensional algebra and let $n$ be the number of (isoclasses of) simple $\Lambda$-modules.
 Then for $0 \neq v \in \RR^n$, the $v^\perp$ wall-and-chamber structure is equal to the infinitesimal wall-and-chamber structure at $v$.
 In particular, for $\Lambda$ tame hereditary or tame cluster-tilted, the regular semi-invariant picture is equal to the infinitesimal semi-invariant picture at the $g$-vector of the null root. \end{customthm}

 To conclude Section~\ref{sec:stability}, we discuss the connection between Theorem~\ref{thmintro:mainA} and Asai's reduction of wall-and-chamber structures \cite[Section~4.1]{asai}.

 In Section \ref{sec:co-amalgamation}, we associate a self-injective Nakayama algebra $\Lambda_{r_i}$ to each exceptional tube of a tame hereditary algebra.
 We then compute the standard wall-and-chamber structures of these self-injective Nakayama algebras and use \emph{co-amalgamation} (Definition~\ref{def:co-amalgamation}) to relate these to the regular semi-invariant picture of the hereditary algebra as follows: